The Kashmir Conflict-

 large majority of Muslims nevertheless of its own “free will” wished to be

-stronger unity between India and Kashmir, rejecting the idea of a plebiscite on
+associated with India.'
+[5] The socialist leader Ram Manohar Lohia argued for stronger unity between India and Kashmir, rejecting the idea of a plebiscite on

-the ground that…if democracy created difficulty in the task of ….[creating] a
+the ground that … if democracy created difficulty in the task of ….[creating] a

 common-nationality